Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Chicken is white?

-A: Yeah,any poultry is in the white category okay?
+A: Yeah, any poultry is in the white category, okay?

-Q: Can wereview again because I read it but can we review again that theory behind eating the spoiled meat, the high meat.
+Q: Can we review again because I read it but can we review again that theory behind eating the spoiled meat, the high meat.

 A: The high meat again.
 The bacteria in the meat starts digesting itself.